 [53:22] This is then an unfair division!

-[53:23] These are but names that you made up, you and your forefathers, God has not sent down any authority to them.
-They only follow the conjecture and what they desire themselves while the guidance has come to them from their Lord.
+[53:23] This is not except names you have named them – you and your forefathers, God has not sent down any authority to them.
+They do not follow except the conjecture and what the souls (themselves) desire; and certainly, the guidance has come to them from their Lord.